Hackerberg43/openremote-logs-analyzer/README.md

 # Portable OpenRemote Log Analyzer

-A lightweight, portable, single-file log analyzer for OpenRemote trace logs.
+A lightweight, portable, single-file log analyzer for OpenRemote manager trace logs.
 No installation required - just open in your browser!

 ## Features